QuantumPackage/qp2/GITHUB.md

 GitHub Branches
 ===============

-master
+master:
   The current up-to-date working branch, that users download It should only contain the latest release and bug fixes.

-develop
+develop-lcpq:
+  Toulouse development branch

+develop-lct:
+  Paris development branch

+develop:
   It is a fork of the *master* branch with new developments that will be merged in the *master* branch for the next release.

-gh-pages
+Other development branches should be merged on this one.

+gh-pages:
   This is an independent branch, containing only the web site of QP2.